Functions, Structure and Offers of the BVG

 - Dialogue with politicians and political leaders

-- The support of technological development and researches
+- The support of research & development

 Furthermore there are working groups to the following topics: